-As your crop grows and the water requirement of the crop changes, you may wish to repeat root zone scheduling to adjust water usage.
+As your crop grows and the water requirement of the crop changes, you may wish to repeat modified sunset scheduling to adjust water usage.

-Root zone scheduling for the DIY Solar Drip Irrigation Kit is not completely automatic.
-However, root zone scheduling can be made completely automatic by replacing the float switch with a three probe level sensor that allows you to set both a high level and a low level.
-The MI Upgrade Kit with Level Sensor is discussed below.
+If you are using a DIY Solar Drip Irrigation Kit, then modified irrigation scheduling is not completely automatic.
+The switch on the irrigation controller needs to be in the OFF position when the water level is below the float switch and above the low level line.
+However, modified irrigation scheduling can be made completely automatic by replacing the float switch with a three probe level sensor that allows you to set both a high level and a low level.